-§ 38 Entry into force, publication and interim arrangements
+§ 36 Entry into force, publication and interim arrangements

-- (1) These Examination Regulations shall enter into force on the day following their publication in the Official Announcements of TU Dresden. - (2) It applies to all students newly enrolled in the master's program in Regenerative Biology and Medicine in the 2022/2023 winter semester or later. - (3) For students who enrolled earlier than in the 2022/2023 winter semester, the version of the Examination Regulations for the consecutive Master's degree program Regenerative Biology and and Medicine that has been valid for them up until the amendment continues to apply unless they declare their acceptance of the amendment in writing.
-Form and deadline of the declaration will be determined by the Examination Committee and announced in the usual form at the Center for Molecular and Cellular Bioengineering.
-Switching to the new regulations is possible at the earliest on October 1, 2022.
+- (1) These Examination Regulations enter into force on April 1, 2023 and are published in the official announcements of Technische Universität Dresden. - (2) They apply to all new students enrolled in the Master's degree program International Studies in Intellectual Property Law and Data Law in the 2023/2024 winter semester or later. - (3) For students who enrolled earlier than in the 2023/2024 winter semester, the version of the Examination Regulations for the consecutive Master's degree program in International Studies in Intellectual Property Law that has been valid for them up until the amendment continues to apply unless they declare their acceptance of the amendment in writing.
+The form and deadline of this declaration are specified by the Examination Committee and are announced in the usual manner.
+Switching to the new regulations is possible at the earliest in October 2023. - (4) From the 2024/2025 winter semester, these Examination Regulations apply to all students enrolled in the consecutive Master's degree program International Studies in Intellectual Property Law.

-Issued based on the resolution of the Scientific Council of the Center for Molecular and Cellular Bioengineering of December 15, 2021 and the approval of the University Executive Board as of April 26, 2022.
+Issued based on the resolution of the Faculty Board of the Faculty of Arts, Humanities and Social Science as of January 25, 2023, and the approval of the University Executive Board as of February 7, 2023.

-Dresden, May 24, 2022
+Dresden, February 22, 2023